Buying nice wine glasses is something most of us always mean to get around to, but never do.

 It’s a widely known fact that proper glasses make a real difference in the taste of your wine, but we believe that you don’t have to buy eight different sets of wine glasses and seventeen decanters to elevate your wine experience from average to extraordinary.

-Buying glasses for specific types of wines and knowing how and when to use them is a simple and fulfilling step you can take in enjoying your next glass.
+Buying glasses for specific types of wines and knowing how and when to use them is a simple and fulfilling step you can take toward fully enjoying your next glass.

-Here are some of the basics and fundamentals of decanting and choosing wine glasses that will enhance your drinking experience without breaking the bank.
+Here are some of the basics and fundamentals of decanting and choosing wine glasses: tips that will enhance your drinking experience without breaking the bank.

 Should you decant?

-The short answers is: sometimes.
+The short answer?
+Sometimes.
 The idea behind decanting (not to be confused with aerating) is to separate the wine from any sediment produced by the aging process.
-It’s thought that decanting helps aerate a wine to enhance the aroma.
+It’s thought that decanting helps aerate a wine to enhance the aroma and individual notes.

-Decanting means to pour from one container to another and before doing so, it’s recommended to allow the bottle of your choosing to stand upright for 24 hours before decanting.
+Decanting means to pour from one container to another.
+It’s recommended that you allow the bottle of your choosing to stand upright for 24 hours before decanting.

 Which wines should be decanted?